Tech

 Wearable reactive shutter lenses that detect and block strobe flashes in real time, protecting the wearer's eyes while maintaining natural vision between pulses.

 Strobe lights are everywhere — concerts, clubs, emergency vehicles, construction sites.
 For most people they're annoying.
 For people with photosensitive epilepsy, they're dangerous.
-For everyone, they cause discomfort and eye strain.

 The algorithm doesn't just react — it predicts.
 After detecting a strobe pattern, it anticipates the next flash and pre-closes the shutter, reopening between pulses to maintain vision.
 The result: protection from harmful flashes with minimal perceived interruption to normal sight.